Kevindl17/stocktracker/README.md

 ### Generate Reports
 There are 3 usefull reports that can be generated from your portfolio and transactions.
 By pressing the "Generate report 1" button, a report will be

+#NOT WORKING CURRENTLY
+The Yfinance library is giving the program an error.
+There currently is no fix yet, so I'll have to revisit later.